dfranx/SHADERed/README.md

    - currently if you want to have same value in two shader passes you will have to enter the values manually
  - shader flags
    - custom flags when compiling the shader
- - audio files
-   - audio files would allow you to create music visualization
  - node shader editor that can export to GLSL and HLSL
  - shader & theme "store"
    - a place where you can upload your shaders or themes and see other peoples creations